collamaf/UA9_22/README.md

 - Det?Z: Z position of detectors [m]
 - KeepSec: keep (and propagate) secondary particles (Default is off)
 - Vis: 1 for visualization
+- Setup: 1 is setup 1 of 2022 UA9 measurements

 #### Geometry